pgRouting/workshop/docs/basic/plpgsql_function.rst

 In particular use the following (lat,lon) values:  ``(@POINT1_LAT@, @POINT1_LON@)``.

-* The point is the same as in :ref:`Exercise 3: Nearest Vertex` problem.
+* The point is the same as in `Exercise 3: Nearest Vertex`_ problem.

   * Verify the results are the same.